elixir-lang/elixir-lang.github.com/ja/getting-started/enumerables-and-streams.markdown

 The amount of functionality in the [`Enum`](https://hexdocs.pm/elixir/Enum.html) and [`Stream`](https://hexdocs.pm/elixir/Stream.html) modules can be daunting at first, but you will get familiar with them case by case.
 In particular, focus on the `Enum` module first and only move to `Stream` for the particular scenarios where laziness is required, to either deal with slow resources or large, possibly infinite, collections.

-Next we'll look at a feature central to Elixir, Processes, which allows us to write concurrent, parallel and distributed programs in an easy and understandable way.
+Next, we'll look at a feature central to Elixir, Processes, which allows us to write concurrent, parallel and distributed programs in an easy and understandable way.